A starter’s guide to program management

 The benefits of program management

 Program management brings a mindset of benefits realization management and benefits to the organization, which can’t be achieved without defining a program.
-As an example, space programs have various related projects such as designing a rocket, building an aircraft, training astronauts, etc. Each of these projects has its unique products, services, or results.
+For example, space programs have various related projects such as designing a rocket, building an aircraft, training astronauts, etc. Each of these projects has its unique products, services, or results.
 A space program, on the other hand, aims to deliver a benefit other than the deliverables of these projects.
 This benefit may be decreasing the cost of the resources used to achieve the projects, improving the schedule, or creating a new valuable service for society.

 Four key components of a successful program strategy